nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 The density of the TPU is $0.0448\ \frac{lb}{in^3}$, so the weight of the TPU printed chip will be $0.0448\ \frac{lb}{in^3} \ast 0.176715\ in^3 = 0.00792 lb = 3.59\ grams$.

 The downward force of the chips on the plate will be the mass of three chips times the acceleration of gravity squared.
 This would be $0.01077\ kilograms \ast 9.81^2 \frac{m}{s^2}^2 = 1.0365\ N$.
-The torque needed for the servo will therefore be $\tau = 1.0365\ N \ast 0.047625\ m = 0.0494 N \ast m = 6.996 oz \ast in$, and this based on the worst case moment arm measurement, derived from the picture below.
+The torque needed for the servo will therefore be $\tau = 1.0365\ N \ast 0.047625\ m = 0.0494\ N \ast m = 6.996\ oz \ast in$, and this based on the worst case moment arm measurement, derived from the picture below.

 ![image](https://user-images.githubusercontent.com/30758520/216861296-9122d564-b9b9-44e5-833d-dd81255a06ec.png)

-The torque of the motor selected is 21 oz-in, so it will be more than sufficient for its cause because it is three times needed torque from the calculations above.
+The torque of the motor selected is 21 oz-in, so it will be more than sufficient for its cause because it is three times minimum necessary torque from the calculations above.

 # Color of Aquariums

-The arena picture from the competition rules description, when color sampled, the aquariums will be true green and red, meaning that they will be 0x00FF00 and 0xFF0000 respectively.
+The arena picture from the competition rules description, when color sampled, showed the aquariums will be true green and red, meaning that they will be 0x00FF00 and 0xFF0000 respectively.
 In the case of a color sensor measuring color values in the real world, there will be noise in the green and blue values when measuring the red aquarium, and the same will occur when measuring green.
 Because of this, when the red portion of the RGB register value reached a reasonable threshold, the logic will assume that the color sensor is seeing red and will dispense the feeding chips into the red aquarium.
-The intensity needed to be set at this threshold will depend greatly on the lighting from the light mounted on the sensor, so this value will need to be found in testing after the arena is built and testing has occurred.
+The intensity needed to be set at this threshold will depend greatly on the lighting from the white light mounted on the sensor, so this value will need to be found in testing after the arena is built and testing has occurred.

 ## BOM
 | Name of Item           | Description                                        | Used in which subsystem(s)                                        | Part Number | Manufacturer | Quantity | Price | Total |